-As at December 31, 2023, Talmora is a diamond exploration company with one property (Horton property) consisting of two prospecting permits covering 56,236.57 hectares on the Horton River, 120 kilometres south of Paulatuk in the Northwest Territories.
-It holds a 50% interest with Olivut Resources Ltd. (Olivut") in the adjoining Seahorse property consisting of two prospecting permits covering 86,377.07 hectares.
-The two properties straddle a major linear structure believed favourable for the occurrence of diamondiferous kimberlites. \$3,852,095 has been spent by Talmora on exploration of the Horton property (including administration) to December 31, 2023; and Olivut has spent \$1,418,868 (at December 31, 2021) on the Seahorse project during the Option period.
+Talmora is a diamond exploration company with two properties on the Horton River 120 kilometers south of Paulatuk in the Northwest Territories..
+As at December 31, 2024, the Company holds one prospecting permit covering 29,052.00 ha in which it has 100% interest (Horton Project) and one prospecting permit covering 28,520.57 hectares which is part of the Seahorse Project in which Olivut Resources Ltd. ("Olivut") has earned a 50% interest.
+Olivut holds two prospecting permits covering 57,856.50 hectares, also part of the Seahorse Project in which Talmora has a 50% interest.
+Claims were staked within the Seahorse permits in 2024.
+The two properties straddle a major linear structure believed favourable for the occurrence of diamondiferous kimberlites.
+Talmora has spent \$4,313,493 on exploration of the two properties (including administration) to December 31, 2024, and Olivut has spent \$1,418,868 on the Seahorse project during the Option period and \$408,614 since they earned their 50% interest.